 If your shares are registered directly in your name, your shares will not be voted if you do not vote over the Internet, by telephone, by returning your proxy or by ballot at the Annual Meeting.
 If your shares are held in street name, your bank, broker or other nominee may under certain circumstances vote your shares if you do not timely return your proxy.
 Under applicable stock exchange rules, nominees subject to these rules are expected to have this discretionary voting authority with respect to the approval of the amendment to our Restated Certificate of Incorporation (Proposal 2) and ratification of the appointment of our independent registered public accounting firm (Proposal 5).
-However, they will not have this discretionary voting authority with respect to a provide upon.
-As a result, with respect to all matters other than the amendment to our Restated Certificate of Incorporation (Proposal 2) and ratification of the appointment of our independent registered public accounting firm (Proposal 5).
 However, they will not have this discretionary voting authority with respect to any of the other matters scheduled to be voted upon.
 As a result, with respect to all matters other than the amendment to our Restated Certificate of Incorporation (Proposal 2) and ratification of the appointment of our independent registered public accounting firm (Proposal 5), if the beneficial owners have not provided instruction with respect to those matters, those beneficial owners' shares will be considered broker non-votes.
 We encourage you to provide voting instructions to your bank, broker or other nominee by giving your proxy to them.
 This ensures that your shares will be voted at the Annual Meeting according to your instructions.
 You should receive directions from your bank, broker or other nominee about how to submit your proxy to them at the time you receive this Proxy Statement.